MatthieuHernandez/StraightforwardNeuralNetwork/neural_network/Layer/local_connected.md

 ```
 **Arguments**
  * **numberOfLocallyConnected**: The number of output filters.
 Multiply the number of neurons.
  * **sizeOfLocalMatrix**: The size of the matrix.
-For a 2D convolution the matrice is a square of length `sizeOfLocalMatrix`.
+For a 2D convolution the matrix is a square of length `sizeOfLocalMatrix`.
  * **activation**: The activation function of the neurons of the layer.
 [See list of activation function]({{site.baseurl}}/layer/activation_functions.html)

  Here is an example of neural networks with 2D input.
 The Locally Connected layer receives a shape of 28 x 28 x 1 input and outputs a size of 7 x 7 x 2 output.